decryptr/api/README.md

 # decryptr/api

-Dockerfile and plumber to break captchas
+Dockerfile and plumber to start the api.

 ## Usage